Agarikon benefits may include protection against inflammation and viral infections. It’s called the elixir of long life.

 Immune Support Kits Containing Agarikon

-We sell Agarikon mushroom extract in 20g, 50g, and 100g sizes.
-We also sell it as one of six powerful herbs in our ShieldsUp Immune Support Kits.
-ShieldsUp kits are a proprietary collection of herbal extracts, including Agarikon mushroom, Cistus incanus, Phyllanthus niruri, Rosa rugosa (Rose Hips), and Torilis japonica (Japanese Hedge Parsley).
+We sell Agarikon mushroom extract in 20g (20 servings), 50g (50 servings), and 100g (100 servings) sizes.
+We also sell it as one of six powerful herbs in our ShieldsUp!
+Immune Support Kits.
+ShieldsUp! kits are a proprietary collection of herbal extracts, including Agarikon mushroom, Cistus incanus, Phyllanthus niruri, Rosa rugosa (Rose Hips), and Torilis japonica (Japanese Hedge Parsley).

-Each ingredient in the ShieldsUp kit was specifically chosen to help fight colds, flus, coughs, and invading pathogens so you can harness the power of nature to support your immune system.
+Each ingredient in the ShieldsUp! kit was specifically chosen to help fight colds, flus, coughs, and invading pathogens so you can harness the power of nature to support your immune system.
 The kits are designed to work in concert with traditional recommendations that can help support your immune system.
-(Best of all, two or more kits ship free in the U.S.)

 We recommend that you start with the Agarikon FAQ and review the scientific research regarding Agarikon benefits.
 We choose each of the small collection of products we sell with great intention and care.
 Our goal: select teas and extracts that have excellent potential to help you optimize your health.